ianmcloughlin/slides-sets-tuples/README.md

-# Slides: sets, tuples, maps and languages.
+# Slides about sets and tuples
 These are slides used in teaching students at [GMIT](http://www.gmit.ie).
 The lecturer is [Ian McLoughlin](https://ianmcloughlin.github.io).